slatron/slatron.github.io/_posts/2014-10-05-crosstronica-app-plan.markdown

 title:  "Crosstronica App General Plan"
 date:   2014-10-05 12:18:24
 categories: crosstronica
+desc: I've never been good at keeping up with blog entries.
+Part of that is because I always try and start one with no purpose other than journaling.
+That's never enough to keep me focused on writing...
 ---
 I've never been good at keeping up with blog entries.
 Part of that is because I always try and start one with no purpose other than journaling.
 That's never enough to keep me focused on writing.

 My wife Carin recently started a [book blog][book-nook].
 Shes had similar problems with writing posts on a new blog.
 But this one is going well for her.
 This is inspiring me to get my own started, but to get a subject to write about first that I can keep up with.